DevMountain/react-axios/README.md

 * Run `npm i`.
 * Run `npm start`.
   * The app in its current state should intentionally not compile correctly.
+* In a new terminal:
+  * `cd` into the project directory.
+  * Run `npm run api`.
+    * We will teach you about creating APIs later on in the course.
+For now just leave this running in the background.

 ## Step 1